Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.0/components/dropdowns.md

 ```

 {{< callout info >}}
-##### `data-toggle="dropdown"` still required
+##### `data-bs-toggle="dropdown"` still required

-Regardless of whether you call your dropdown via JavaScript or instead use the data-api, `data-toggle="dropdown"` is always required to be present on the dropdown's trigger element.
+Regardless of whether you call your dropdown via JavaScript or instead use the data-api, `data-bs-toggle="dropdown"` is always required to be present on the dropdown's trigger element.
 {{< /callout >}}

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-`, as in `data-offset=""`.
+For data attributes, append the option name to `data-bs-`, as in `data-bs-offset=""`.

 <table class="table">
   <thead>